RBL GRL | Revolution Doesn’t Ask Permission presents the work of 19 artists who challenge limitations, assumptions and the status quo.

 The title of RBL GRL is an ode to the 1993 tune, “Rebel Girl,” by Bikini Kill, one of the punk rock bands of the “riot grrrl” movement that “kick down norms to make space for new ideas.”
 [NPR Music critic, Ann Powers]

-The featured typeface is Greta Thunberg Grotesk taken from her handwriting on her climate change protest posters and newly released.
+The newly-released, featured typeface is Greta Thunberg Grotesk, taken from Thunberg’s handwriting that she used for her climate change protest posters.

-The logo design incorporates a detail of the face of musician and actor of Janelle Monáe
+The logo design incorporates a detail of the face of musician and actor Janelle Monáe.

 Further Reading: Visit the National Women’s History Museum website to learn more about this amendment and its history.